-The Headmaster will be responsible to the Governors for the safe functioning of all School activities.
-He will:
+The Headmaster, working closely with the Bursar and supported by the Heads of Department, will be responsible to the Governors for the safe functioning of the School's activities.
+He will have a particular focus on academic, pastoral and co-curricular aspects of Health and Safety and will:

-- 2.1 Monitor the effectiveness of this policy with regard to both academic and non-academic work and will report to the Governors as appropriate. - 2.2 Consult with the Bursar, the nominated Health and Safety Controller, and the Estates Manager, the nominated Safety Advisor. - 2.3 Recommend changes in the Health and Safety Policy in the light of experience. - 2.4 Ensure the co-operation of all staff at all levels as regards working to this policy. - 2.5 Be responsible for ensuring that all Heads of Department fully understand their responsibilities and are given both the time and the encouragement to pursue them. - 2.6 Take steps to ensure that any changes in curriculum, and any changes in systems of work, are considered for their Health and Safety implications. - 2.7 Take steps to ensure that staff under his control are adequately trained to carry out their Health and Safety responsibilities.
+- 2.1 Monitor the effectiveness of this policy and report to the Governors as appropriate. - 2.2 Consult with the Bursar and the Estates Manager. - 2.3 Recommend changes in the Health and Safety Policy in the light of experience. - 2.4 Seek to ensure the co-operation of all staff at all levels as regards working to this policy. - 2.5 Seek to ensure that all Heads of Department fully understand their responsibilities and are given both the time and the encouragement to pursue them. - 2.6 Seek to ensure that any changes in curriculum are considered for their Health and Safety implications. - 2.7 Seek to ensure that staff under his control are adequately trained to carry out their Health and Safety responsibilities.